zwets/gene-paths/README.md

 Contigs in an assembly do not generally end because of a lack of data, i.e. because what comes next is not covered.
-On the contrary, their ends are covered by reads, but these imply multiple possible continuations.
+On the contrary, their ends are often covered by reads, but these imply multiple possible continuations.

 In the assembly graph this could look like this: